-• Seventh Framework Programme - Transportation, including Aeronautics (2007-2013).

-In relation to the fourth call for the EU's Seventh Framework Programme, Alenia Aermacchi is participating in two projects in the "Transport and Aeronautics" area (ACTUATION-2015 and SARISTU) and a project belonging to the ICT area (TERRIFIC).
+• Seventh Framework Programme - Transportation, including Aeronautics (2007-2013): in relation to the fourth call for the EU's Seventh Framework Programme, Alenia Aermacchi is participating in two projects in the "Transport and Aeronautics" area (ACTUATION-2015 and SARISTU) and a project belonging to the ICT area (TERRIFIC).

 In July 2011, the fifth call for the Seventh Framework Programme (Aeronautics and Air Transportation) opened.
 Alenia Aermacchi is participating in a large-scale proposal for reducing the costs of producing composites (LOCOMACHS).
 The company is also taking part in several of the L1 projects focusing on manufacturing and integration technologies.
 Group companies are continuing to provide committed, experienced participation in research in the aeronautics field, for which European funding has been allocated, particularly to the Clean Sky and SESAR Joint Technology Initiatives:

-• the Clean Sky Joint Technology Initiative seeks to develop the most suitable technologies for drastically reducing the environmental impact of aircraft.
-Finmeccanica is co-leader of two of the six ITD (integrated technology demonstrators): the Green Regional Aircraft (Alenia

-Aermacchi) and the Green Rotorcraft (AgustaWestland in cooperation with Eurocopter).

-Avio, SELEX Galileo and SELEX Sistemi Integrati are also involved;

-• the SESAR Programme, instead, seeks to develop the new European ATM system through level leaders), SELEX Galileo, SELEX Elsag and Telespazio.
+- the Clean Sky Joint Technology Initiative seeks to develop the most suitable technologies for drastically reducing the environmental impact of aircraft.
+Finmeccanica is co-leader of two of the six ITD (integrated technology demonstrators): the Green Regional Aircraft (Alenia Aermacchi) and the Green Rotorcraft (AgustaWestland in cooperation with Eurocopter).
+Avio, SELEX Galileo and SELEX Sistemi Integrati are also involved; - the SESAR Programme, instead, seeks to develop the new European ATM system through 2020 with the active involvement of SELEX Sistemi Integrati and Alenia Aermacchi (top-level leaders), SELEX Galileo, SELEX Elsag and Telespazio.